a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 ### Deprecations and Removals

-Also see our [Kubernetes Removals and Major Changes In v1.31](/blog/2024/07/19/kubernetes-1-31-upcoming-changes/) blog.
+As Kubernetes develops and matures, features may be deprecated, removed, or replaced with better ones for the project's overall health.
+Also see the Kubernetes [deprecation and removals policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/).

 #### Cgroup v1 enters the maintenance mode